If you’re approaching sales enablement passively (or ignoring it completely), you’re leaving revenue on the table.

 - Equip reps with the right tools and content

 - Set up less obvious touch points that add value

 The mantra of every sales rep should be to “add value with every touch.”

 You might be thinking, “Well, duh!”
 But it’s easy to fall into task-completion mode — just ticking off tasks in our sales engagement tool, automating where we can, and forgetting to add value.

 It’s important to get back to the basics.
-Sales begins and ends with the buyer, so we need to make sure everyone’s on the same page, prioritizing the customer, focused on the value-add, and helping prospects move quickly through the pipeline.
+Sales begin and ends with the buyer, so we need to make sure everyone’s on the same page, prioritizing the customer, focused on the value-add, and helping prospects move quickly through the pipeline.

 Here’s the problem…

 Generic pitches, lack of research, asking and sharing irrelevant items, etc., all put a strain on reps’ relationship with potential buyers, which lowers the odds of having a long-term working relationship.

 TIP #1 FOR SALES ENABLEMENT: Build a culture of delivering value.
 Evaluate your company’s buyer journey, and look for ways you can deliver value at every stage.
 Always follow sales enablement best practice.